Henrique-FB/Henrique-FB.github.io/projects/go_go_ghostship.md

 | Five Pebble's superstructure is now filled with rot | No Significant Harassment is creating the [Hunter](https://rainworld.miraheze.org/wiki/Hunter) |
 | Five Pebbles sad ;-; | |

-<p class="emphasized">Seven Red Suns has admited to having an atachment to Spearmaster, which would also explain why he is looking **at the map** worried, not just worried in general.</p>
+<p class="emphasized">Seven Red Suns has admited to having an atachment to Spearmaster, which would also explain why they are looking at the map worried, not just worried in general.</p>

 ### 1:58